axelyamel01/OMVPushInterface/README.md

 ## Notes:

 There is no warranties using this tool.
-Also, this is **NOT** an official tool, plugin, package, or application from OpenMediaVault, Simplepush or its communities.
+Also, this is **NOT** an official tool, plugin, package, or application from OpenMediaVault, Simplepush or related communities.
 This interface is a simple tool I developed as a side project.
-Feel free to contact me if you need help with it.
+Feel free to contact me if you need help with it, or submit a GitHub issue.

 ## TODO:
 1. Add an extra parameter to the temperature collector for collecting other temperatures like HDD.